CryptoPascal31/pact-util-lib/docs/source/util-random.rst

 The random strings is derived from Xn with the following formula:
   S = HASH( [Xn + 1] ) + HASH ( [Xn + 2] ) + HASH ( [Xn + 3] ) + ..........

-The result is hard (maybe impossible) to predict before mining since block-time includes microseconds.
+The result is easy to predict.
+Even if block-time includes microseconds, block-time is an exact copy of the creation-time of the previous block.

+That's why a contract whose security would rely on that module would be highly exploitable.

+An attacker just need to watch the current block, to predict what will be the generated numbers in the next block.

+**DO NOT NOT NOT USE this PRBS generator for cryptographic or lottery purposes**

 Several numbers can be generated in the same block or transaction.
-They will be all different, unpredictable and uncorrelated
+They will be all different, and uncorrelated.

-Be careful, the miner can control the generated numbers => **Don't use for high stakes lottery or cryptography**

 Integers
 ---------